 - Choosing a blindness setting (e.g., single-blind, double-blind)

-- Setting preferences for automated emails to editors and reviewers (e.g., manuscript submission notifications, review reminders, and more)
+- Setting preferences for automated emails to editors, authors, and reviewers (e.g., manuscript submission notifications, review reminders, and more)

 - Customizing your reviewer feedback form to add/remove or re-order questions

-- Setting up custom email templates — Scholastica offers fully customizable decision letter templates as well as Discussion email templates for recurring peer review communication (more on Discussions below!)
+- Setting up custom email templates — Scholastica offers fully customizable decision letter templates as well as Discussion email templates (more on Discussions below!)

-- Creating manuscript tags to easily search and sort like submissions
+- Creating manuscript tags to search and sort submissions with ease

-If you have in-progress manuscripts in another peer review system, you can also upload them to Scholastica on behalf of authors as “proxy submissions.”
-Though for your ease, and to reduce author and reviewer confusion, we recommend that you finish processing in-progress manuscripts in your current system.
+If you have manuscripts in another peer review system, you can also upload them to Scholastica on behalf of authors as “proxy submissions.”
+Though, for your convenience and to prevent author and reviewer confusion, we recommend that you finish reviewing any in-progress manuscripts in your legacy system.
 That will enable you to make a clean transition to Scholastica.
-Our team can help you with the best plan for manuscript transitions.
+Our team can help you determine the best plan for manuscript transitions.
 We also cover tips on how to make a clean switch to new software in this blog post.

-Using Scholastica, you’ll be able to centralize all of your peer review workflows and communication in one place.
-When you log into Scholastica and navigate to your journal, the first thing you’ll see is your journal dashboard with a running log of your team’s latest journal activity, which you can quickly search to find when various actions were completed and by whom.
+Using Scholastica, you’ll be able to centralize all your peer review workflows and communication.
+When you log into Scholastica and navigate to your journal, the first thing you’ll see is your journal dashboard with a running log of your team’s latest activity, which you can quickly search to find when various actions were completed and by whom.
 You’ll also see journal to-dos — Scholastica includes a to-do dashboard feature where you can assign tasks to yourself or other team members (e.g., reminders to do manuscript technical checks).
 You can easily filter to-dos by assignor or assignee and status.

 From your Manuscripts Table in Scholastica, you’ll be able to track submissions with ease.
-You can search for and sort submissions by author, title, date submitted, and review stage, and more using our powerful filters, and assign manuscripts to editors individually or in groups via bulk actions.
-You’ll then be able to invite reviewers for submissions from their manuscript work area page and manage all manuscript-related communication using Discussion messages.
-Discussions is Scholastica’s built-in email feature.
-Each manuscript page on Scholastica has a Discussions section where your team can start message threads with editors, authors, and reviewers.
-Recipients can view and respond to Discussions from Scholastica or their email, and all Discussion threads are stored in Scholastica with the manuscript they’re about.
+You can search for specific papers and sort them by author, date submitted, review stage, and more using our powerful filters, and assign manuscripts to editors individually or in groups via bulk actions.
+You’ll then be able to invite reviewers for submissions from their manuscript work area page and manage all manuscript-related communication using Scholastica’s built-in email feature Discussions.
+Each manuscript work area page on Scholastica has a Discussions section where teams can start message threads with editors, authors, and reviewers.
+Recipients can view and respond to Discussions from Scholastica or their email, and all Discussion threads are stored in Scholastica with their corresponding manuscript.

-Using Scholastica, peer review managers, and managing editors working with more than one journal can also easily track manuscripts and editorial workflows across titles.
-From the user dashboard, journal managers can toggle between journals to check their activity logs and to-dos and manage submissions.
+Using Scholastica, peer review managers and managing editors working with more than one journal can also seamlessly track manuscripts and editorial workflows across multiple titles.
+From the user dashboard view, it’s easy to toggle between different journals to check their activity logs and to-dos and manage submissions.